lawrancej/CompilerDesign/index.md

 ### What is loop unrolling?
 Loop unrolling, or loop unwinding, removes or precalculates control operations.
-The optimization comes at the cost of space complexity.
+The optimization improves speed by removing expensive branches, but comes at the cost of space complexity.

-This optimization works several ways.
+Loop unrolling includes these optimizations:

 - Precalculating the end of loop condition
 - Precalculating pointer increments
 - Optimizing memory access
 - Running independent iterations in parallel

-#### Loop unrolling example
+#### Example

 Original Code